 Apart from water, you can also use some mineral oils in a limited quantity.

 And yes, you can also provide fertilizer to the plant on a regular basis, which will eventually keep the leaves fresh for a long time.

-As I said earlier, the best thing you can use to clean the plant leaves is water.
+As I said earlier, water is the best thing you can use to clean the plant leaves.